evaggelos99/event-management-system/README.md

 - [x] Postgres
   - [ ] Roles within the Database
 - [ ] Microservices
-  - [ ] Some type of service discovery: Spring, eureka?
+  - [ ] Some type of service discovery
 - [ ] Redis for caching front page stuff.
 - [ ] UI Simple JS or Angular
 - [ ] Kafka streaming for events.
 An attendee can subscribe on an event stream(can be a football match).